Click here to download an ad-free version of this talk!

 Safe Work Practices for Cold Environments

-- Eliminate or limit work as much as possible when extreme cold temperatures are present.
+- Eliminate or limit work as much as possible when extremely cold temperatures are present.
 (The ACGIH established recommendations for work in colder temperatures that can be found here.)

 - Allow for acclimatization to cold environments or weather.
 If the weather is extremely cold for the area or time of year, you will not yet be used to it and are more susceptible to succumb to a cold-related illness.

 - Layer up on clothing and keep clothes dry.
 It is important to remove any wet clothing or boots and put on dry items when working in a cold environment.